B1rby/Stack-Based-Buffer-Overflows/README.md

 ![Image3](https://user-images.githubusercontent.com/87600765/147373294-b205c6a9-82e0-448b-a448-e75f0f1abd0f.png)

+## Coming soon™
+Available on gitbook with an Introduction to Binary Exploitation module.
+There will be 3 big sections:
+- Introduction to Assembly Language (Netwide Assembler)
+- Simple stack-based buffer overflows
+- Return Oriented Programming

 > Stack overflow is a type of buffer overflow vulnerability.
 When we pour water in a glass more than its capacity the water spills or overflow, similarly when we enter data in a buffer more than its capacity the data overflows to adjacent memory location causing program to crash.
 This is know as buffer overflow[^1].